Free International Travel for Those Who Wish to Make a Difference!

-Today, the University of Minnesota ranks among top colleges and universities in producing Peace Corps volunteers.
-Although the world has changed quite a bit since the Peace Corps was established, the need for Peace Corps volunteers is more relevant than ever.
+Today, the University of Minnesota ranks third among top colleges and universities in producing Peace Corps Volunteers.
+The U currently has 70 alumni serving abroad.
+Although the world has changed quite a bit since the Peace Corps was established, the need for Peace Corps Volunteers is bigger than ever.

 To be eligible for service, you must be at least 18 years of age and a US citizen.
 There may be a place for you if you have:

-- A college degree or 3–5 years experience
+- A college degree or 3–5 years work experience

 - An expressed interest in a program area